PawelBuczek/pythonassistant/README.md

 3. If required on your machine, open command line and run below command to install all necessary packages:
 `pip3 install flask flask_cors speech_recognition whisper openai gtts pydub`

-4. Go to \services\chat_gpt_service.py file and insert your own chatGPT key
+4. Go to \services\chat_gpt_service.py file and replace `yourChatGPTKey` placeholder with your actual ChatGPT key
-*(or you can use mine for quick testing - it's limit is 1$ per month, so go wild)*

 5. run app.py